mmbman/Katagiri/1987-03-14-Bendowa-Talk-4.md

 So that’s why you have to realize it through the consciousness.
 But if you realize it, and then understand “you are you-ing,” then consciousness leads you to fall into another trap: so called “I am *I*-ing.” *[He laughs.]* Something like that.
 So it’s pretty difficult to be exactly fully alive in the flow of activities.
 Just like eating a pizza – just eating a pizza, with all sentient beings.
 It’s pretty hard, isn’t it?

 So another trap, and another trap, again and again.
-That’s why Dogen Zenji says you must be free from original realization, *then* your practice penetrates your life, naturally.
+That’s why Dōgen Zenji says you must be free from original realization, *then* your practice penetrates your life, naturally.

 I think you can read *Genjokoan* again, and *Genjokoan* talks about ashes and kindling, and life and death.
 Usually we believe kindling becomes ashes, in the time process.
 But in Buddhism, we don’t believe it.
 If you believe kindling becomes ashes, kindling is before ashes, ashes is after kindling – if you believe it, this is a misunderstanding. *[He laughs.]*